juvar/murano-tutorial/source/introduction.rst

 Now we have QA Tomcat and QA Postgres machines created.

-To create UAT infactructure, we need to repeat the steps for ``env-petstore-uat``:
-Add Tomcat and Postgres applocations to it and deploy the ``env-petstore-uat`` environment.
+To create UAT infactructure, we need to repeat the steps for ``env-petstore-uat``: add Tomcat and Postgres applications to it and deploy the ``env-petstore-uat`` environment.

-.. todo:: add link to non-murano UI
+When environments deployments are completed, you may use regular :ref:`non_murano_ui_label` to verify what instances has been created and how they are configured.

 Packages
 ~~~~~~~~

-Every Murano application has a source code and resources (such as bash scripts, rpm packages, etc.)
+Every Murano application has a source code and resources (such as bash scripts, software binary distributives, etc.)
 If the source code and the resources are organized into specific folder structure and packaged as zip archive
 this zip archive is called **Murano Package**.

 Murano Dashboard offers Package Definitions tab, that allows to manage Murano Packages.
-This is the interface for application publisher and catalog administrator
+This is the interface for application publisher and catalog administrator.

 .. image:: images/packages.png